tomma5o/domicilioBoilerplate/README.md

 ## Netlify deploy & configuration

-> The site is developed with some specific https://netlify.com apis.
+> The site is developed with some specific https://netlify.com APIs.

 ### Deploy configuration steps